African Wood Wall Mask, "Protect the Jungle"

-Abdul has a dream of establishing an art academy for carving and sharing the African culture that is so closely tried to wood carving.
-So far he has trained over 30 people but hopes that number can grow to be in the hundreds with an academy.
+Abdul has a dream of establishing an art academy for carving and sharing the African culture that is so closely tied to wood carving.
+So far, he has trained over 30 people but hopes that number can grow to be in the hundreds with an academy.

 Abdul financially supports the education of his own four children and the four other children that live with him.

 "Thank you for my African hand made craved mask"